Proxying cross-domain requests using Symfony 2

 $ch = curl_init();

-What could happen if you forgot to close the session?
+What happens if you forget to close the session?

 Client sample code